alan-turing-institute/hpc-landscape/Baskerville/llama-download.md

 Having downloaded the models you’ll want to make use of them.
 Take a look at one of the following files to see how to execute them for inference on Baskerville:
-1. `llama3-inference-srun.md`: execute from the command line using `srun`.
+1. `llama3-inference-srun.md`: instructions for executing Llama3 on the command line using `srun`.
-2. `llama3-inference-sbatch.md` execute using a batch script.
+2. `llama3-inference-sbatch.md`: instructions for executing Llama3 using a batch script and `sbatch`.